Domain Adversarial Neural Networks for Domain Generalization: When It Works and How to Improve

-where $\lambda_\varphi = \sum_i \varphi_i \lambda_i$ and each $\lambda_i$ is the error of an ideal joint hypothesis for $\mathbb{Q}$ and $\mathbb{P}_i$. \end{prop} As suggested in \citet{albuquerque2019adversarial}, interpreting this result provides a reasonable motivation for the use of source-source DANN in DG. \textit{The second term} is a convex combination of the source errors where the coefficients are assumed to be fixed, but arbitrary, replicating a natural data generation process where amounts of data from each source are not assumed. \citet{ben2010theory} model data arising from multiple sources in this way and provide generalization bounds as well.
+As suggested by Albuquerque et al.~\cite{albuquerque2019adversarial}, interpreting this result provides a reasonable motivation for the use of source-source DANN in DG.
+The \textit{first term} is a convex combination of ideal-joint errors between each source and the target.
+As before, we assume this is small and remains small after feature transformation by $r_\theta$ when we apply DANN; i.e., recall Section~\ref{sec:dann_limitations}.
+Later, we discuss some differences between the ideal-error terms we give in our bound and the ideal-error terms in the original bound of Albuquerque et al.~\cite{albuquerque2019adversarial}.
+The \textit{second term} is a convex combination of the source errors.
 ERM on a mixture of the sources is appropriate for controlling this term.
-When $\mathcal{O}$ is fixed as the set of mixtures $\mathcal{M}$, \citet{albuquerque2019adversarial} suggest the \textit{the third term} demonstrates the importance of diverse source distributions, so that the unseen target $\mathbb{Q}$ might be ``near" $\mathcal{M}$.
+In both of the previous convex sums, the coefficients are assumed to be fixed, but arbitrary, replicating a natural data generation process where amounts of data from each source are not assumed.
+Ben-David et al.~\cite{ben2010theory} model data arising from multiple sources in this way and provide generalization bounds as well.
+For the \textit{third term}, when $\mathcal{O}$ is fixed as the set of mixtures $\mathcal{M}$, Albuquerque et al.~\cite{albuquerque2019adversarial} suggest this term demonstrates the importance of diverse source distributions, so that the unseen target $\mathbb{Q}$ might be ``near" $\mathcal{M}$.
 We extend this discussion later, showing how this term can change \textit{dynamically} throughout the training process. \textit{The final term} is a maximum over the source-source divergences.
-Application of the interpretation by \citet{ganin2015unsupervised} -- to approximate minimizing divergence by maximizing a domain discriminator's errors -- motivates the suggestion of \citet{matsuura2019domain} to maximize the errors of a multi-class (source-source) domain discriminator.
-A more precise application might be to train all combinations of binary domain discriminator, but as \citet{albuquerque2019adversarial} point out, this leads to a polynomial number of discriminators.
-As a practical surrogate, we opt to employ the best empirical strategy to date \citep{matsuura2019domain}.
-See also \citet{albuquerque2019adversarial} which instead uses a collection of one-versus-all classifiers in place of a multi-class classifier.
-As neither method \textit{precisely} minimizes Eq.~\eqref{eqn:albeq_general}, we treat this as an implementation choice.
+Application of the interpretation by Ganin and Lempitsky~\cite{ganin2015unsupervised} -- to align domains through representation learning -- motivates the suggestion of Matsuura and Harada~\cite{matsuura2019domain} to maximize the errors of a multi-class (source-source) domain discriminator.
+A more precise application might be to train all combinations of binary domain discriminator, but as Albuquerque et al.~\cite{albuquerque2019adversarial} point out, this leads to a polynomial number of discriminators.
+As a practical surrogate, we opt to employ the best empirical strategy to date \cite{matsuura2019domain}.
+Another option might be to instead use a collection of one-versus-all classifiers in place of a multi-class classifier \cite{albuquerque2019adversarial}.
+Note, neither method \textit{precisely} minimizes Eq.~\eqref{eqn:albeq_general}, so we treat this as an implementation choice.